costaber/omni-flow/README.md

 ## Overview

 OmniFlow is a versatile tool designed in [Kotlin][kotlin] to streamline the process of defining and deploying workflows across various cloud providers.
 Developers can easily create workflows along with their corresponding steps, and metadata, using a dedicated [Domain-Specific Language][dsl].
 The primary goal is to abstract the intricate details of workflow definition and deployment, enabling a seamless translation of workflows across different cloud providers, without the need to get familiarized with the schemas of each provider.
 Omniflow is responsible for translating the defined workflow to the language, usually [JSON][json] and [YAML][yaml] formats, used by the selected cloud provider.

 ## How to Build

-Use maven wrapper [Maven Wrapper][maven-wrapper]:

 ```shell script
 ./mvnw clean package